Exiv2/exiv2/tests/README-TESTS.md

 ### Tests derived from unittest

 You can write standard [unittest](https://docs.python.org/3/library/unittest.html) test cases.
-The core steps are as follows:
+The keys steps are :
 1. Do something.\
     For example, execute some shell commands through the `BT.Exec` class.
 2. Check if things are OK.\
     Any exception you raise will cause the test case to fail.

 For example:

 ```py
 # -*- coding: utf-8 -*-
 import os
 import unittest
 from system_tests import BT                 # import system_tests, which has been loaded into sys.path
 class TestCases(unittest.TestCase):
     def setUp(self):
         """ This function is executed before each test case. """